 For easy printing, download the Sequestration of Build America Bonds Issue Brief.

-Spending cuts (“sequestration”) triggered by the Budget Control Act of 2011 have reduced payments to state and local Build America Bond (BAB) issuers by $1.8 billion.
-The American Public Power Association (APPA or Association) estimates that an additional $2.2 billion in BAB payments will be cut under sequestration through 2029.
-Public power utilities issued more than $16 billion in BABs and have seen payment cuts totaling an estimated $162 million thus far, with another $194 million in cuts projected through 2029.
-Sequestration ignores Congress’s intent for BABs and reneges on what the federal government promised in partnership with state and local governments.
-APPA believes Congress should act to prevent further cuts to BAB credit payments.
+Spending cuts (“sequestration”) triggered by the Budget Control Act of 2011 have reduced payments to state and local Build America Bond (BAB) issuers by $2 billion.
+The American Public Power Association (APPA) estimates that an additional $1.7 billion in BAB payments will be cut under sequestration through 2030.
+Seventy-nine public power utilities issued more than $16 billion in BABs and have seen payment cuts totaling an estimated $182 million thus far, with another $151 million in cuts projected through 2030.1 Sequestration ignores Congress’s intent for BABs and New Clean Renewable Energy Bonds (New CREBs) and reneges on what the federal government promised in partnership with state and local governments.
+APPA believes Congress should act to prevent further cuts to BAB and New CREB credit payments.
 At the very least, Congress should stop extending the duration of sequestration as it did yet again in the Bipartisan Budget Act of 2019.

 Creation of Build America Bonds

 In the last decade, public power utilities financed roughly $7 billion annually in electric system investments with tax-exempt municipal bonds.
 (See APPA issue brief, “Municipal Bonds and Public Power,” for more information).
 During the 2008 credit crisis, traditional municipal bond investors pulled out of the market and interest rates soared.
 To provide liquidity to these markets—and in turn encourage the sorts of infrastructure investments municipal bonds finance—the American Recovery and Reinvestment Act (ARRA) of 2009 created the BAB.2